cedar-policy/cedar-docs/docs/authorization.md

 + *R* = `Photo::"vacation.jpg"`
 + *C* = `{}` (the empty record)

-Let's assume that the entities data includes the following details:
+Assume that the entities data includes the following details:
 + Entity `User::"jane"` is a member of `Group::"kevinsFriends"`
 + Entity `Photo::"vacation.jpg"` has the following attributes:
   + `.owner` is `User::"kevin"`
   + `.tags` is `["Private","Work"]` (i.e., a set containing the strings `"Private"` and `"Work"`)

-Cedar evaluates each of the four policies against this request.
+The Cedar authorizer evaluates each of the four policies against this request.

 + **P1** – Jane can perform any action on photo `vacation.jpg`.